DataDog/documentation/content/en/real_user_monitoring/browser/advanced_configuration.md

 ## Micro frontend

 Starting with version 5.22, the RUM Browser SDK supports micro frontend architectures.
-The mechanism is based on stacktrace, to use it, you must be able to extract service and version properties from your application's file paths and filenames.
+The mechanism is based on stacktrace.
+To use it, you must be able to extract service and version properties from your application's file paths and filenames.

 ### How to use it

-In the beforeSend property, you can override the service and version properties.
-To help you identify where the event originated, a new property `context.handlingStack` was introduced.
+In the `beforeSend` property, you can override the service and version properties.
+To help you identify where the event originated, use the `context.handlingStack` property.

 {{< tabs >}}
 {{% tab "NPM" %}}